 With these tips and tricks, you will start making more money faster on Shopify.
 Once you utilize the power of ecommerce marketing to successfully grow your business with social media ads, targeted SEO campaigns, and customer engagement, you’ll be on your way to making more sales.

 I understand that the process can be overwhelming at first, so make a step-by-step list of what you need to accomplish, using this article as a guide—from the basics of selecting the right plan for your business, to customer services practices once you start making online sales.

-If you’re just starting out, make sure to also refer to my video on how to make money on Shopify as a beginner.
+If you’re just starting out, make sure to check out my Shopify dropshipping article as well as refer to my video on how to make money on Shopify as a beginner.